-Update 1/31/19 Looking for a cheap alternative to the Philips Hue Light Bar?
+Update 7/8/21 Looking for cheap alternatives to the Philips Hue Light Bar?

 Checkout the Ustellar 15 watt, rgb, remote controlled flood lights on Amazon.
 They provide color changing effects and can be used indoors and outdoors.
 I just got mine yesterday and I really love them, but I may switch them out for the 30 watt version.
 The Ustellar lights that I ordered came with 2 packs each with it’s own remote control.
 The intensity is pretty strong with just the 15 watt led flood lights pictured below.
 But now I’m curious to know how powerful and vibrant a stronger power will be?
 As I mentioned there are two different remote controls that come with the flood lights, but I’ve found that it’s best to only use one to control them both.
 Just one remote control can keep both flood lights in synch.

 Right now the Ustellar 15w rgb led flood lights are going for only $29.00!!!
 It even has a bright white light setting that I can see myself using as a temporary key light while travel camming.
 They’re very small and super compact.
 Take a look down below for a peak at how I’m using them in my camspace.